CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. Select the **Program.cs** link in the **Explorer** pane to open the file in the editor.

- 1. Within the Program.cs editor tab, Add the following using blocks to the top of the editor:
+ 1. Within the Program.cs editor tab, Add the following blocks of code :

     ```sh
     using System;